 - Limit intake of alcoholic beverages.

-Once the summer is extremely hot, the probability of wildfires increases.
-Apart from the wildfires of this origin, they are sometimes triggered by lightning or accidents, but very often are caused by people’s negligence.
+If the summer is extremely hot, the probability of wildfires increases.
+In addition to wildfires caused by heat, they are sometimes triggered by lightning, accidents, and very often by people’s negligence.

 - If advised to evacuate, do so immediately.
 Take your disaster supply kit, lock your home and choose a route away from the fire hazard.

 - If you see a wildfire and haven't received evacuation orders yet, call the emergency number.
 Don't assume that someone else has already called.
 Describe the location of the fire, speak slowly and clearly, and answer any questions asked by the operator.

 Russia is traditionally known for its severe weather with extremely cold winters.
 While in real life the danger from winter weather varies across the country, you are likely to face severe winter weather at some point.